joseluisq/printd/README.md

 ### Methods

 #### constructor
-The constructor supports an optional parent element (`HTMLElement`).
+The constructor supports an optional parent element (`HTMLElement`) where the printable element will be appended.
 Default value is `window.document.body`.

 Example: